Efficient Teacher: Semi-Supervised Object Detection for YOLOv5: Efficient Teacher

 \section{Efficient Teacher}

 Efficient Teacher is a novel and efficient framework for semi-supervised object detection, which significantly enhances the performance of one-stage anchor-based detectors.
 The framework is based on a student-teacher mutual learning approach, as shown in Figure \ref{Fig.efficient_teacher_arch}, inspired by previous works \cite{xu2021end,chen2022label,chen2022dense,liu2021unbiased}.
-Our proposed Pseudo Label Assigner method divides pseudo labels into reliable and uncertain ones based on their scores, with reliable pseudo labels used for default supervised training, and uncertain ones used to guide the training of the student model with objectness scores.
-The Epoch Adaptor method is used to speed up convergence by performing domain adaptation between labeled and unlabeled data, and switching the main epoch from labeled to unlabeled data after a burn-in stage.
+Our proposed Pseudo Label Assigner method divides pseudo labels into reliable and uncertain ones based on their scores, with reliable pseudo labels used for default supervised training, and uncertain ones used to guide the training of the student model with soft loss.
+The Epoch Adaptor method is used to speed up convergence by performing domain adaptation between labeled and unlabeled data, and calculating the threshold value of pseudo labels in each epoch.
 Throughout the training process, the teacher model employs the Exponential Moving Average (EMA) technique for updates.